 So don’t have your website auto-play music or videos.
 Don’t have pop-ups.
 Don’t link to .PDF menu files.
 Just keep the design clean, clear, and stable.
 In short, when it comes to web page design, don’t be annoying.

 5. Pics, please

 Pictures are worth a thousand words, especially if you’re selling a product.
 Eventually, a customer wants to know the specifications, but on first glance, these pictures provide all the information necessary.

 A potential customer can see what type of bar interests him or her, and then click to get more information.
 One picture of a product is certainly more engaging and informative than a written description.

 A good website is one for which you might not get a lot of feedback.
 That’s because customers visit, obtain the information they need, then go on with their day.
 But when a website is bad, your customers will remember it and likely move on to a business that’s easier to deal with.

 Fortunately, it’s easy to create an informative, easy website.
 Your customers will certainly notice and appreciate that.

 What we can help you with

-SEO – Entity Creative is a digital marketing agency with 12 years of real world experience.
+SEO – Entity Creative is a content marketing agency with 12 years of real world experience.